JEANNE.

 La Collectionneuse by Maïte Álvarez (2021)

 JEANNE.
-Or the Western Touch is a curatorial format inspired by the controversial relationship Belgian art collector and dealer Jeanne Walschot established with her collection of African artefacts.
+Or the Western Touch is a curatorial format inspired by the controversial relationship that Belgian art collector and dealer Jeanne Walschot established with her collection of African artefacts.

 Curatorship: Simone Basani and Alice Ciresola